 To identify any mitigation progress that had been made on the 2015 Action Agenda, discussions were held with county officials, departments, and the LEPC / Advisory Team.
-Every city, village or township was contacted in 2017, 2018, and 2023 to request information on hazard mitigation progress made by that community.
+Every village or township was also contacted and asked to provide information on known hazard mitigation progress.
+A presentation was given at the August 2023 Lake County Township Association meeting to solicit participation in the hazard mitigation process and review of hazard mitigation progress.
+Lastly, 14 individuals were invited to comment on hazard mitigation progress.
+These individuals previously participated in the 2022 Community Hazards survey and had indicated interest in participating in the hazard mitigation planning process.

 The results of the Action Agenda review are compiled into the following table.
-The "Status Report" table summarizes the status of items on the 2015 Action Agenda, and reports any additional comments or information gleaned from stakeholders.
+The "Status Report" table summarizes the status of items on the 2015 Action Agenda, and reports any additional comments or information provided by stakeholders.